 And we use Sparkling Grape Juice for our toast!

 We watch the Times Square Ball Drop and do our own countdown to the new year!

 New Year’s Party Snack

 No new year’s party is complete without food.
 If we didn’t have food, Martha Stewart would be so sad.
 So of course we make a Happy New Year snack to recreate the big ball drop!
-We use a cupcake, a coffee stirrer and a doughnut holes.
+We use a cupcake, a coffee stirrer, and doughnut holes.
 Sometimes you get lucky and the “ball” even slides down just like the real ball drop!